History of stand-up comedy: India

 Modern stand-up comedy in India is a young art form, however Chakyar koothu was prominent in Trivandrum and southern Kerala during the 16th and 17th centuries.
 It had all the attributes of modern stand-up comedy and is widely considered to be the oldest known staged comedy act anywhere in the world.

-Even though the history of live comedy performances in India traces its early roots back to 1980s, for a long time stand-up comedians were only given supporting/filler acts in various performances (dance or music).
+Even though the history of live comedy performances in India traces its early roots back to 1950s, when P.L.Deshpande and P K Atre,(marath writer) was well known for their stand-up comedy.

 In 1986, India's Johnny Lever performed in a charity show called "Hope 86", in front of the whole Hindi film industry as a filler and was loved by audience.
 His talent was recognized, and he would later be described as "the iconic comedian of his generation".

 It was not until 2005, when the TV show The Great Indian Laughter Challenge garnered huge popularity and stand-up comedy in itself started getting recognised.
 Thus, a lot more comedians became popular and started performing various live and TV shows.
 The demand for comedy content continues to increase.
-Some popular comedians around 2005-2008 include Raju Srivastav, Kapil Sharma and Sunil Pal.
+Some popular comedians around 2005-2008 include Raju Srivastav and Kapil Sharma.
 Most of them performed their acts in Hindi.

 Raju Srivastav first appeared on the comedy talent show The Great Indian Laughter Challenge.
 He finished as second runner-up and then took part in the spin-off, The Great Indian Laughter Challenge — Champions, in which he won the title of "The King of Comedy".
 Srivastava was a participant on season 3 of Bigg Boss.
 He has participated in the comedy show Comedy Ka Maha Muqabla.

 Kapil Sharma is ranked no. 3 at the most admired Indian personality list by The Economic Times in 2015.
 Currently he is hosting the most popular Indian comedy show "The Kapil Sharma Show" after "Comedy Nights with Kapil".
 Sharma had been working in the comedy show Hasde Hasande Raho on MH One, until he got his first break in The Great Indian Laughter Challenge, one of the nine reality television shows he has won.
 He became the winner of the show in 2007 for which he won 10 lakhs as prize money.